 The Stopover is the perfect way to get a 2-in-1 country deal when traveling over the Atlantic and there are so many different ways to do it.
 Let us talk you through it!

-These two airlines are Icelandic airlines and fly to all over Europe, Canada, to Israel and North-America.
-Wow air will soon start flying to Asia.
+This airline company is Icelandic airline and flies to all over Europe, Canada, to Israel and North-America.

 There are so many different ways of exploring Iceland, some like to join short sightseeing tours, some like to stay in Reykjavík, some can’t wait to get out camping or hiking and others will want to take a guided Ring Road tour.
 There are people who only come to bath in the Blue Lagoon and others who have been waiting to see Geysir on the Golden Circle forever.